nimbella/demo-projects/trade/README.md

 6. Click 'API tokens' in the IEX web interface that comes up
 7. In the interface, you see see your secret API token

-Place the API token for the IEX Cloud in the projectConfig.yml replacing the string `place_your_api_key_here`.
+Place the API token for the IEX Cloud into the environment as environment variable `IEXCLOUD_API_TOKEN` when using the Nimbella deployer to deploy this project.
+One way to do this is to use a `.env` file as described in the Nimbella deployer documentation.

 The functions use the Nimbella Redis key-value store to manage persisted data.
 The Nimbella API host is set at build time via REACT_APP_NIMBELLA_PROJECT_ROOT.